ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 ## Usage
 To execute command, write state **`text2command.<INSTANCE>.text`** with sentence.
 You will always get the answer in `text2command.<INSTANCE>.response`.

 If you define **Answer to ID**, the answer will be written in this ID too.
-This required for e.g. to realise the voice acknowledges.
+This is required for e.g. to realise the voice acknowledges.

 You can send a message via `sendTo` from javascript.
 The answer will come in the message back: